bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-transfers.md

 # SPL Token Transfers API

 One of the most common types of transfers on Solana are SPL token transfers.
 Let's see an example to get the latest SPL token transfers using our API.
 Today we are taking an example of JUPITER token transfers.
-The contract address for the USDT token is `JUPyiwrYJFskUPiHa7hkeR8VUtAeFoSYbKedZNsDvCN`.
+The contract address for the JUPITER token is `JUPyiwrYJFskUPiHa7hkeR8VUtAeFoSYbKedZNsDvCN`.
 You can find the query [here](https://ide.bitquery.io/SPL-transfers-websocket_1)

 ```
 subscription {